SikedGuy/HD-Camera/README.md

 Medium = 512x512,
 Large = 1024x1024,
 Ultra = 2160x2160,
-Insane = 4320x4320
+Insane = 4320x4320 (**Images with a resolution of 4320x4320 will not sync in fusion servers**)

 (**Pasting an image with a high resolution onto a image board may cause your game to temporarily freeze**)

 ## Known Bugs
-- **Syncing Issues:** When pasting an image with a resolustion higher than 256x256, other players wont see the image on the image board
+- **Syncing Issues:** When pasting an image with a resolustion higher than 4320x4320, other players wont see the image on the image board

-## Planned Fixes & Improvements
-- Fix Syncing Issues

 ## Credits
 - **Man2787** – Developer